What is a Sunbelt State?

 Because of their temperate weather patterns, sunbelt states may have more active economies than other parts of the U.S. For one, the high number of warm days provides more opportunities for people to work outdoors.

 Sunbelt states also consist of more coastal areas than other locations, such as in the desert or northern states not near any body of water.
 The sunbelt region’s coastal positioning usually makes them popular tourist destinations, which contributes to large portions of the area’s economies.

 People often move to sunbelt states to take advantage of work opportunities there.
 Retirees also may choose a sunbelt state to retire in at least part of the year.

 Therefore, these areas have become highly populated, especially from 1970-1990.
 However, the cost of living has begun to rise in places normally thought of as having the most affordable metropolitan locations.

-15 Sunbelt States 2022 Population Reports
+15 Sunbelt States Population

 The Kindler Institute classified 15 states as part of the sunbelt.
 Three other locations became a part of this list later, probably because of their favorable climate and economic conditions.
-This original list of 15 states shows you where most people live in this region as of 2022.

 3 Additional Sunbelt States